 An IPL treatment takes less than 30 minutes in the office, not requiring any anesthesia.
 The painless procedure is completely safe and virtually risk free.
 The IPL therapy requires no downtime; patients are able to return immediately to work or school.
 While some mild redness and swelling may be experienced, these usually fade quickly.
 There is no restriction of activities following a treatment, but patients must wear sunscreen continuously for maximum results.

 The LimeLight IPL treatment may be performed alone, or combined with other noninvasive procedures for optimum skin rejuvenating results.
 Especially beneficial are the Titan Skin Tightening and Laser Genesis procedures, which together are known as 3D Rejuvenation.
 The results can include tighter skin, reduced pores, an reduction of fine lines and wrinkles, improved facial contours, and a glowing appearance.
-The LimeLight therapy can also provide an alternative treatment severe acne suffers.
+The LimeLight therapy can also provide an alternative treatment for severe acne sufferers.
 Talk with your esthetician for more information; and ask about the fabulous products available at Mirror Mirror Beauty Boutique, to maintain your newly achieved, youthful skin. *

 IPL, or LimeLight, is a noninvasive treatment designed to reduce the appearance of freckles, age spots, and sun damage.
 Sometimes referred to as a photo facial or photo rejuvenation, an IPL treatment is also be extremely beneficial for patients suffering from rosacea. *